This is a School We Love.

 Why is the endowment important?
 How is it managed?

 The Brawerman Elementary School Endowment, launched in 2015, is a source of long-term support for the school.
-The principal of the fund is invested in a Jewish Community Endowment Pool, and the income generated may be used to help stabilize rising tuition over time, retain and recruit faculty, provide financial assistance, and fund emerging programs at Brawerman.
+The principal of the fund is invested and the income generated may be used to help stabilize rising tuition over time, retain and recruit faculty, provide financial assistance, and fund emerging programs at Brawerman.

 How can I donate?